-Interest rates and indices which are deemed to be "benchmarks", (including LIBOR, EURIBOR or SIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
+Interest rates and indices which are deemed to be "benchmarks", (including the London interbank offered rate (LIBOR) and the Euro interbank offered rate (EURIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
 Some of these reforms are already effective whilst others are still to be implemented.
 These reforms may cause such benchmarks to perform differently than in the past, to disappear entirely, or have other consequences which cannot be predicted.
-Any such consequence could have a material adverse effect on any Certificates linked to or referencing such a "benchmark".
-Regulation (EU) 2016/1011 (the Benchmarks Regulation) was published in the Official Journal of the EU on 29 June 2016 and applies from 1 January 2018.
-The Benchmarks Regulation applies to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU.
-It will, among other things, (i) require benchmark administrators to be authorised or registered (or, if non-EU-based, to be subject to an equivalent regime or otherwise recognised or endorsed) and (ii) prevent certain uses by EU supervised entities of "benchmarks" of administrators that are not authorised or registered (or, if non-EU based, not deemed equivalent or recognised or endorsed).
+Any such consequence could have a material adverse effect on any Certificates referencing such a "benchmark".

+Regulation (EU) 2016/1011 (the Benchmarks Regulation) applies, subject to certain transitional provisions, to the provision of benchmarks, the contribution of input data to a benchmark and the use of a benchmark within the EU.
+Among other things, it (i) requires benchmark administrators to be authorised or registered (or, if non-EU-based, to be subject to an equivalent regime or otherwise recognised or endorsed) and (ii) prevents certain uses by EU supervised entities of "benchmarks" of administrators that are not authorised or registered (or, if non-EU-based, not deemed equivalent or recognised or endorsed).

-The Benchmarks Regulation could have a material impact on any Certificates linked to or referencing LIBOR, EURIBOR or SIBOR, in particular, if the methodology or other terms of LIBOR, EURIBOR or SIBOR are changed in order to comply with the requirements of the Benchmarks Regulation.
-Such changes could, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of LIBOR, EURIBOR or SIBOR.
+The Benchmarks Regulation could have a material impact on any Certificates linked to or referencing a benchmark, in particular, if the methodology or other terms of the benchmark are changed in order to comply with the requirements of the Benchmarks Regulation.
+Such changes could, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the relevant benchmark.